caldetas/krona_table_from_ncbi_search/README.md

 make a Krona chart from a txt file with read counts and search term.
 The taxids and desired ranks are fetched with Entrez from the Bio module
+from the NCBI Database.

-some search terms give obviously wrong results and have to be deleted/handled manually
+Some search terms give obviously wrong results and have to be deleted/handled manually
 for example: Bacteria, Terrabacteria

 ## MANUAL

     krona_table_from_ncbi_search.py reads_and_searchterms.txt